Delta, Gol boost air accord in $446 million stock, debt deal

 Under the accord, Gol's controlling shareholder, Brazilian investment fund FIP Volluto, will buy up to $90 million and Delta up to $56 million of new Gol preferred stock.
 Delta will also guarantee third-party loans to Gol of up to $300 million, the statement said.

-Gol plans to borrow up to $300 million this year, depending on market conditions, Edmar Neto, the company's chief financial officer, told investors on a conference call Friday.
-The additional stock and debt will bolster the company's cash and liquidity, he added.
+Gol plans to borrow the money this year, depending on market conditions, Edmar Lopes Neto, the company's chief financial officer, told investors on a conference call Friday.
+The loan will have a counter-guarantee of shares in Smiles, Gol's frequent-flyer plan, Gol said.

+"It's always important to bolster the company's liquidity," Lopes Neto said.
+"It's not a short-term question because if we look at our debt profile, there is no growing cash need in the short term, and by short-term I mean 12 months."

+According to the most recent number released by Gol, the Brazilian airline has a cash position of 2.4 billion reais ($1.1 billion).

 Since 2012, Gol has sold stakes to Delta and Air France-KLM SA AIRFPA.PA as it raised funds to add foreign routes and invest in a turnaround strategy after years of heavy losses.